Last Updated on January 14, 2026 by Ewen Finser

 Serious Time Savings on Data Entry

-Most users agree that Dext cuts out a big chunk of manual coding and document handling: Its OCR and rules reduce keystrokes, while its batch review and publish workflows keep the human in the loop (but a much smaller loop).
+Most users agree that Dext cuts out a big chunk of manual coding and document handling: Its AI and rules reduce keystrokes, while its batch review and publish workflows keep the human in the loop (but a much smaller loop).
 For firms, this scales across dozens or hundreds of clients.

 If you bill by the hour, Dext lets juniors handle more clients.
 If you bill a fixed fee, Dext protects your margins.